How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Step 6: Prepare for Showings and Inspections

-Smart preparation now prevents deals from falling apart later when buyers get cold feet.
+Thoughtful preparation now prevents deals from falling apart later when buyers get cold feet.

 Make sure problem areas are well-lit and accessible so buyers can inspect everything without feeling like you’re hiding something.
 Address any lingering odors with proper ventilation or dehumidifiers, too.